LVBullock/java-projects/README.md

 # java-projects
-Contains a list of source files completed.
+This repository contains Java source files for assignments completed by Laura Bullock.